Treatment / Chemotherapy

 Depending on the type of chemotherapy drugs, specific side effects may not appear for months or even years after treatment.

-• Heart or lung damage
+- Heart or lung damage

-• Infertility
+- Infertility

-• Nerve problems
+- Nerve problems

-• Kidney disease
+- Kidney disease

 While these side effects are common during chemotherapy treatments, they don’t have to disrupt daily life completely.
 Talk to your doctor about medications and emerging treatments that can help alleviate symptoms.

-How Effective is Chemo for Mesothelioma?
+How Effective is Chemotherapy for Mesothelioma?

-Chemotherapy is a powerful tool against mesothelioma, targets fast-growing cancer cells to slow down or halt tumor growth.
+Chemotherapy is a powerful tool against mesothelioma and targets fast-growing cancer cells to slow down or halt tumor growth.
 This essential treatment works alongside radiation and surgery for a comprehensive approach, whether given systemically or during surgery.
 Although side effects may occur, advancements in medical care and personalized dosing aim to minimize discomfort while maximizing effectiveness.
 Remember, you’re not alone in this journey—lean on your loved ones and medical team for support.
 Stay positive and take care of yourself throughout the process.
-Download our free guide to learn more and access additional resources for your mesothelioma battle.”
+Download our free guide to learn more and access resources for your mesothelioma battle.”

 Mesothelioma Support Team